 17.2.
-Triggered On-Site Monitoring
+Triggered On-Site /Remote Monitoring

+On-site/remote monitoring visits may be scheduled following UCL CTC review and/or where there is evidence or suspicion of non-compliance at a site with important aspect(s) of the study protocol/GCP requirements.

+On-site Monitoring

-On-site monitoring visits may be scheduled following UCL CTC review and/or where there is evidence or suspicion of non-compliance at a site with important aspect(s) of the study protocol/GCP requirements.
-Sites will be sent a letter in advance outlining the reason(s) for the visit and confirming when it will take place.
-The letter will include a list of the documents that are to be reviewed, interviews that will be conducted, planned inspections of the facilities and who will be performing the visit.
+Sites will be sent an email in advance outlining the reason(s) for the visit and confirming when it will take place.
+The email will include a list of the documents that are to be reviewed, interviews that will be conducted, planned inspections of the facilities and who will be performing the visit.